SAS Airbus A330-300 SAS Go, Chicago to Stockholm

 SAS Business Lounge Chicago (O'Hare)

-The SAS Business Lounge is located between Gate M13 / M14 and was very well filled.
-We hardly found a place.
+The SAS Business Lounge is located between Gates M13 and M14 and was very crowded.
+We could hardly find a seat.
 The design is typically Nordic.
-There are two round tables at the buffet with sockets and several seating areas with armchairs.
-A view of the apron, now a Royal Jordanian Airlines (registration JY-BAA) Boeing 787-8, is available.
+There are two round tables at the buffet with power outlets and several seating areas with armchairs.
+There's a view of the apron, where today a Boeing 787-8 from Royal Jordanian Airlines (registration JY-BAA) is parked.

 Flight SAS SK946 to Stockholm

-The same Airbus A330-300 Enhanced (registration LN-RKR, first flight on August 26, 2015) was already waiting at the gate as on the outbound flight.
-Nevertheless, boarding started late at 7:35 p.m., so unfortunately we didn’t get off punctually at 7:45 p.m.
-As we had declined the surcharge upgrade, we sat in economy class (SAS Go) on the way to Stockholm.
-This and also the SAS Plus filled up to over 90%.
-At 20:02 the captain reverses the machine and announces a flight time of 7:30 hours.
-Just 13 minutes later, the A330-300 took off from runway 10L.
+The same Airbus A330-300 Enhanced (registration LN-RKR, first flight on August 26, 2015) as on the outbound flight was already waiting at the gate.
+Boarding was still delayed at 7:35 p.m., so we unfortunately didn't make it off on time at 7:45 p.m.
+Since we had declined the upgrade for an additional fee, we sat in Economy Class (SAS Go) on the way to Stockholm.
+This and the SAS Plus seats filled up to over 901 seats.
+At 8:02 p.m., the captain ordered the plane to be pushed back and announced a flight time of 7:30 hours.
+Just 13 minutes later, the A330-300 lifted off from runway 10L.

 Dinner (photo by airfurt.net)